 10 summers ago, I went to Vietnam to visit my grandma and relatives and attend my brother’s wedding.
 DANG!
-Can’t believe it has almost been 10 years.
+I can’t believe it has almost been 10 years.
 The trip was super memorable.
-I learned so much about Vietnamese culture, explored several cities in Southern Vietnam, and ate lots of delicious Vietnamese food every where I went.
-One of the most BEST things I remembered eating in Vietnam were shellfish grilled directly on a tabletop grill.
+I learned so much about Vietnamese culture, explored several cities in Southern Vietnam, and ate lots of delicious Vietnamese food everywhere I went.
+One of the BEST things I remembered eating in Vietnam were shellfish grilled directly on a tabletop grill.
 All the shellfish were fresh and delicious.
 It was grilled and topped with bubbling scallion oil, crunchy chopped peanuts, and drizzled with a flavorful spicy, fish saucy, sauce.
 I can still remember vividly hanging out with my cousins, seated outside of the restaurant, devouring dozens of these grilled shellfish and pounding down countless Tiger beers.
 I’ve tried to find these specific shellfish I ate here in California, but haven’t had any luck.
 However, using half-shelled mussels are the perfect substitute.

 These grilled mussels are perfect appetizers for an outdoor BBQ and people will eat it up quick!
 You can find boxes of half-shelled mussels easily at the local Asian grocery store.

 2 tablespoons fish sauce

 3 garlic cloves, smashed

 Prepare Sauce – Place garlic cloves and Thai chilis in a pestle and crush with a pestle.
 Add fish sauce, sugar, and lemon juice and mix until sugars are dissolved.

 Prepare Grill – Set-up two-zone fire on the grill for indirect cooking.